erithmetic/weimar-project/collections/_ddg02/04-the-desparate-struggle-of-a-trans-man.md

 ---
 layout: narrative
-title: "The Desparate Struggle of a Transvestite Woman"
+title: "The Desparate Struggle of a Female Transvestite"
 author: St. A.
 ---